Janposs/chatAPI/README.md

 # A simple chat app
-I never really build a complete web project, so here I am.
+I never really build a complete web project.
-I wanted to keep the setup simple, so there is a spring boot + postgres backend.
+I wanted to keep the setup simple, so this is just spring boot with a postgres database.

 # Project scope
 - ## Authentication with JWT